anh-ld/nho/README.md

 ### Limitations

 Nho skips advanced features (that popular frameworks do have) like `key`, `Fragments`, `watch`, etc to stay small.
-The DOM diffing algorithm is naive.
+The DOM diffing algorithm is kinda naive (it's fast enough for small project).
 If your components get too complex, consider other options.

 ### Usage